A Jedi's Fight - A Star Wars Fan Fiction Story

 Luke had put his hand on Chati's shoulder.

-"Chati possesses the same skills and abilities as I do.
+"Most of you don't realize that Chati possesses the same skills and abilities as I do.
 She is a strong Force user and in the future she will be trained as a Jedi Knight.
-From the beginning I instructed Chati how to act when she had to wake me up from Jedi hibernation.
-The first time she was as frightened as you, Ronall, but she controlled her fear and did what I told her she should do."
+I have already taught Chati how to act when she had to wake me up from Jedi hibernation.
+The first time she did that she was as frightened as you, Ronan, but she controlled her fear and did what I told her she must do."

-"I'm not a Jedi Knight, Ronall, I'm even not a padawan.
+"I'm not a Jedi Knight, Cemall, I'm even not a padawan.
 I hope to become one.
-One day," Chati said in a whisper, "and I want to help all of you and not only Ben.
+One day," Chati said in a whisper, "I only want to help all of you and not only Ben.
 I want to do useful things here and learn from you.
 I want to help everywhere I can."

 "We accept your apologies, Ben, but you haven't explained what the purpose is of that hibernation state."
 Cornell said.

-"Yeah, that's what I want to know," Han said still looking skeptical, "You weren't wounded and you're not traveling in space.
+"Yeah, that's what I also want to know," Han said still looking skeptical, "You weren't wounded and you're not traveling in space.
 So what's the use of it here on Palomintar Four."

 "Will you be practising this again here, Ben?"
 One of Cornell's men asked.